connorjmack/olmoearth_projects/README.md

   the prediction request geometry should be translated into rslearn windows, and how the inference outputs should be combined together.

-The `prediction_request_geometry.geojson` is an example and should be modified to specify your target region.
+Some projects also include an example `prediction_request_geometry.geojson`, but this will need to be modified to specify your target region.
 The spatial extent is specified with standard GeoJSON features; you can use [geojson.io](https://geojson.io/) to draw polygons on a map and get the corresponding GeoJSON.
 The temporal extent is specified using properties on each feature:

 ```jsonc
 {